 quick and easy lamb bhuna recipe under 30 minutes

-Of course, making lamb bhuna from scratch always yields the best results.
+Of course, making bhuna with fresh ingredients from scratch always yields the best results.
 However, there is a very quick and easy way to prepare this dish.
 If you are pressed with time or just feel like making comfort food without too much hassle in the kitchen, then listen up.
-You can purchase bhuna sauce or bhuna paste which is readily available in stores.
+You can purchase bhuna sauce or paste which is readily available in stores.
 No worries, it’s completely fine to cheat from time to time.
 Trust me, having kids, I’ve done it countless times.
-If you stick to presenting your lamb bhuna like I did and use the right toppings, you will get away with it!
+If you stick to presenting your bhuna like I did and use the right toppings (sliced tomatoes, coriander) with a little splash of water, you will get away with it!

-So, here are just some of the sauces.
+So, here are just some of the sauces to which you can add to the lamb with a splash of water.
 You might even recognise some of these, so let me know which one is your favourite.